mduffster/null-loop-agent/README.md

 Measuring the tipping point between base and instruction-tuned models: How much prompting initiates inferred goal-seeking language in prompt responses?

-This project tests progressive system message engineering on base models to find the minimal instruction threshold that induces planning-language behavior, comparing against instruction-tuned models that already exhibit goal-seeking capabilities oriented on their fine-tuned role.
-I  measure how much prompting is needed to initiate goal-seeking elements in base models versus the full RLHF training pipeline.
-Relatedly, this project tests whether prompting, alone, can generate coherent goal-seeking language in base models.
+This project tests progressive system message engineering on base models to find the minimal instruction threshold that induces planning-language behavior, comparing against instruction-tuned models that already exhibit goal-seeking capabilities oriented to their fine-tuned role.
+I measure how much prompting is needed to initiate goal-seeking language in base models versus the full RLHF training pipeline.
+Relatedly, this project tests whether prompting alone can generate coherent goal-seeking language in base models.

 ## Current Status